 How to read an Experian credit report

-If you want to learn how to read an Experian credit report, you’ll need to know how the Experian glossary works and applies to these sections:
+If you want to learn how to read an Experian credit report, you'll need to know these sections:

-The sections are similar to what you’ll find on a TransUnion or Equifax credit report, but the labels are different.
-Knowing how Experian defines terms and uses credit report codes (found in the glossary) can help you navigate your credit report and interpret its information.
+The sections are similar to what you'll find on a TransUnion or Equifax credit report.
+A checkmark on the calendar of recent months indicates a current payment.
+If yours features an incorrectly reported late payment, reach out to remedy it.
 Disputing and resolving errors on your credit report could help improve your credit scores.
 This includes your FICO® Score, which is the scoring model Experian uses.

 FAQs